Melipona scutellaris: Description

 M. scutellaris workers of populations from different elevations show morphological differences.
 Workers from coastal colonies have a dark thorax, while workers from mountainous regions have a light thorax, both having five white stripes and grey hairs.
 This variation is associated with the humidity in those areas which influences the pigmentation.
 Its body is robust, the clypeus is slightly convex, and the face is relatively narrow.
 They are about 10 to 12 mm in length.

-M. scutellaris was one of the first bee species domesticated by Potiguara, Kiriri, Xucuru, Pataxó, Paiaku, Tupicuruba and Aymoré Indians.
+M. scutellaris was one of the first bee species domesticated by Potiguara, Kiriri, Xucuru, Pataxó, Paiaku, Tupicuruba and Aymoré peoples.
 The Portuguese colonizers learned rearing techniques that led M. scutellaris to become one of the most frequently reared species of stingless bees in the Northeast.

 Their colonies can have from 4000 to 6000 bees, and in favorable conditions can produce up to 10 liters of honey a year.
 This makes the species very attractive for commercial honey production, despite the extra work to collect the honey from the pots it is stored avoiding contamination.